 Tuition Fees

-International students who aren’t from the EU or EEA will spend much more on annual tuition.
-They may still find that the average tuition fees are still affordable.
+International students who aren’t from the EU or EEA will spend much more on annual tuition, but the average tuition fees may still be affordable.

 Cost Of Living